john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 Here we pass `createDimension` two things: the first is a string name for the dimension and the next is the length of the dimension.
 By putting `None` for the length of the `"time"` dimension, we are allowing the time dimension to be unlimited.

-Much like for groups, to get an ordered dictionary of the dimensions, simply do:
+To get an ordered dictionary of the dimensions, simply do:

     >>> print(root.dimensions)
     OrderedDict([('time', <netCDF4.Dimension object at 0x15b5910>),